orlandobuzana/oakflip-final/CONTRIBUTING.md

 - **Join our community** (if applicable)
 - **Review existing issues** and pull requests

-Thank you for contributing to ModernShop! 🎉
+Thank you for contributing to Rest Express!